StuntsPT/Structure_threader/docs/install.md

     Replace `conda` with `micromamba` if using that.
 You can also replace `stenv` with any name you'd like to give the environment.

+4. Install a container runtime.

+    As of version 2.1.0, *Structure_threader* runs the wrapped programs inside [Apptainer/Singularity](https://apptainer.org/) containers by default.
+If Apptainer or Singularity is already installed on your system, *Structure_threader* will detect and use it automatically.

+    If you are on a system where you have administrative access (e.g. your own workstation), you can install Apptainer from your distribution's package manager.
+On Debian/Ubuntu-based systems:

+    ```
+    $ sudo add-apt-repository -y ppa:apptainer/ppa
+    $ sudo apt update
+    $ sudo apt install apptainer-suid
+    ```

+    The `apptainer-suid` package is recommended over `apptainer` as it works in environments where unprivileged user namespaces are disabled (common on HPC clusters and shared servers).

+    If no container runtime is available, *Structure_threader* will fall back to using locally installed binaries and print a warning.
+You can also explicitly opt out of containers using `--no-container`.

-4. Use *Structure_threader*.
+5. Use *Structure_threader*.

     Running the commands from step 3 will install the program to that environment's prefix.
 You can run it after activating that environment just by calling `structure_threader`.
-All dependencies should be automatically installed for you, including all supported tools, except for *Neural ADMIXTURE*.
+All dependencies should be automatically installed for you, including Snakemake.
 You can get *Neural ADMIXTURE* by running `pip install neural-admixture` inside the prefix.
 ALStructure can be run using an included wrapper, as R dependencies are installed.

 ### Windows